 No matter how much or how little time your family spends in SoBe, you won’t have completed the US 1-A1A journey until you’ve ridden it to the southernmost point in the United States: Key West.
 The Florida Keys extend south of Miami in a string of narrow limestone and mangrove islands bordered to the west by the Gulf of Mexico and to the east by the Atlantic Ocean.
 You can rush down this National Scenic Byway to Key West in about 3.5 hours or take a week and savor it slowly.
 Note that most addresses are written as MM; the “mile marker” signs begin near Florida City at around MM 127 and descend to MM 0, site of the Green Parrot Bar (“The 1st and Last Bar on US 1” their sign proclaims) in Key West.
 Whoever invented this system anticipated that backseat passengers would someday ask, “Are we there yet?” and parents could tell them to see for themselves.

 Of course, you don’t have to drive all the way to Key West to appreciate the bohemian charm of many of the Keys communities.
 The first major key you’ll reach after Key Biscayne (almost an extension of Miami Beach) is Key Largo, home to John Pennekamp Coral Reef State Park a noted diving spot, the National Marine Sanctuary, Molasses Reef, and the underwater caves of French Reef.
 Each area is known for its wrecks and the lush coral reef formations and marine habitats that have developed among the ship’s ruins.
-Dolphins Plus is among many places in the Keys where you can plan a half-day outing to swim with dolphins (or for younger children, have an encounter with these gentle creatures.)

 The signage becomes denser and the beaches become leaner as you reach Islamorada, the self-styled “Sport Fishing Capital of the World”.
 You can’t miss the giant brown lobster outside the Treasure Village gift shop or the fountains crashing over the illuminated sign of Theatre of the Sea, a marine amusement park with animal shows and gifts galore, on little Windley Key.
-Slow down and enjoy some of the glitziest attractions in the Keys, as well as Cheeca Lodge with its elegantly furnished family condos or The Moorings Village and Spa.
+Slow down and enjoy some of the glitziest attractions in the Keys, as well as Cheeca Lodge & Spa with ith its elegantly furnished family condos or The Moorings Village and Spa.

-A bit south on Duck Key, Hawk’s Cay Resort is a destination for many Florida families, who like its setting between the bay and the Atlantic, with docks and beaches on both sides.
+A bit south on Duck Key, Hawks Cay Resort is a destination for many Florida families, who like its setting between the bay and the Atlantic, with docks and beaches on both sides.
 This property is bisected by manmade canals, the main swimming pool has a pirate-themed waterplay area, guests can swim with dolphins, and the family cottages are popular with larger family groups.

 Driving south from the very commercial and developed Marathon Key is Grassy Key, where you can see a statue of what looks like Flipper.
 Indeed, this is where the original pet dolphin film “Flipper” was shot in the 1950s.
 It is said the bones of the late star are buried under the sculpture.
 Almost any turnoff along A1A has a story.